johnCavatelli/WebsiteKoreaPictures/README.md

 # Overview

-individual (manually made) picture data is stored in picDAT.json. images are stored in imgs folder main.py is main script, that scans imgs folder, and combines picDat.json with those images to put into metadata.json for main website to consume
+full res images are stored in imgs folder thumbnails made by main.py are in thumbs folder main.py is main script, that scans imgs folder, creates thumbnails and metadata.json for main website to consume

+Scrapped feature of adding optional data and tags to images has functionality in pictag.py picDAT